Google Toolbar PageRank Demystified

 Beware of the Great Beasts of Google!

-This brings me to the greatest mythological creature to roam the Google landscape since ‘the sandbox’; The Google Toolbar Page Rank (TBPR) system.
-While the jury may still be out on the ‘sandbox’, I am here to slay the beast that is the TBPR, right here, right now.
 Forever let it rest in peace where it truly belongs, in Google purgatory.
-I am not saying it is without its relative value, it’s mere existence quantifies that.
+I am not saying it is without its relative value; its mere existence quantifies that.
 It just doesn’t have a ‘measurable’ value that warrants earmarking any serious marketing dollars.
 It is being overvalued in today’s SEO landscape.
-Don’t spend time and money trying to get a higher Page Rank.
+Don’t waste time and money trying to get a higher PageRank.
 Just love it for what it is.

-I have not taken this journey lightly.
-As a consequence of the ‘mystery’ surrounding the algorithms and the SEO community, I knew there would be those to lash out in a vain attempt to hold onto the LGB (little green bar) that is so much a part of their culture.
-He is a destructive beast though.
-Eating up great swaths of forum boards, causing countless hours of ‘webmaster worry’ and even deluding the minds of its followers.
-I am truly sorry, but it must end.
+He is a destructive beast, though.
+He eats up great swaths of forum boards, causes countless hours of ‘webmaster worry’, and even deludes its followers’ minds.
+I’m genuinely sorry, but it has to end.
 This creature must die.
-We must move on to ‘greener’ pastures of content relevance, semantic indexing, organic link building and the other wonders that we have from the great Search Engine Gods.
+We must move on to greener pastures of content relevance, semantic indexing, organic link building, and the other wonders that the great Search Engine Gods have to offer.

 What is this Page Rank Phenomenon?

 Thus, in the modern era of SEO, the PageRank measurement in Google’s toolbar, directory, or through sites that query the service is of limited value.
 Pages with PR8 can be found ranked 20-30 positions below pages with a PR3 or PR4.
-Additionally, the toolbar numbers are updated only every 3-6 months, making the values even less useful.
-Rather than focusing on PageRank, it’s important to think holistically about a link’s worth.
-Have an organic approach to things.

-What doesn’t seem to be commonly known is its ‘true’ and ‘measurable’ value in the marketing landscape.
-I have spent far too many hours of mind numbing technical document and conventional wisdom research that has lead me to my eventual perspective on the whole Page Rank and it’s ‘relevance’ (a little LSA humor there) as far as it relates to being part of a meaningful online marketing campaign.
+What isn’t commonly known is its actual and measurable value in the marketing landscape.
+I have spent far too many hours on mind-numbing technical documents and conventional wisdom research, which has led me to my eventual perspective on PageRank and its ‘relevance’ (a little LSA humor there) as it relates to being part of a meaningful online marketing campaign.

 The Value of Google’s Page Rank System

-At the core of my interest is ‘value’.
+At the core of my interest is the concept of ‘value’.
 What is the value of the LGB?
 Is there one?
-If so, then how can it be defined and measured for ROI.
-I don’t look at SEO as a hobby nor a passing interest.
+If so, how can it be defined and measured in terms of ROI?
+I don’t consider SEO a hobby or a passing interest.
 It’s about business.
-It is a service that is part of a larger scheme of Internet business development.
-As such I have to quantify my action and investments (of time and money) spent on my activities, which is none too easy in the SEO world.

-I have for too long watched and listened to a variety of hubbub about Page Rank (PR) and the Google toolbar phenomenon.
-I looked into, found little that warranted further research investment and we moved onto other aspects of SEM/SEO.
-Well, doesn’t that little beast just keeps growing, as does the myth.
-People’s beliefs and ideas surrounding the TBPR system it is truly incredible.
+I have long watched and listened to various hubbub about PageRank (PR) and the Google toolbar phenomenon.
+I looked into it and found little that warranted further research investment, so we moved on to other aspects of SEM/SEO.

 Listen to the Masters of Yore